-(h) Be malicious!
-Corrupt Sieve.cil - simply delete a few line with opcodes on them.
+- (h) Be malicious!
+Corrupt Sieve.cil simply delete a few lines in the section that corresponds to the Main function (use lines with opcodes on them).
 Try to reassemble the file (as above) and to re-run it.
-What happens?

-(i) Experiment with the .NET verifier after (h)
+What happens? - (i) Experiment with the .NET verifier after step (g) and again after step (h)